pulumi/docs/content/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/index.md

 <!--more-->

 {{% notes type="info" %}}
-Updated December 2020 to include Python, .NET, and Go support.
+Updated January 2021 to include Python, .NET, and Go support.
 {{% /notes %}}

 To get started, download the free and open source